ppy/osu-server-beatmap-submission/README.md

    - Local (filesystem-based) beatmap storage is used.
    - No purge requests to beatmap mirrors are made on beatmap updates.
    - Developer exception pages & API docs are disabled.
-   - Sentry & Datadog integrations are mandatory.
+   - Sentry integration is mandatory.
+   - Datadog integration is optional.
 - `ASPNETCORE_ENVIRONMENT=Production`:
    - S3-based beatmap storage is used.
    - Purge requests to beatmap mirrors are made on beatmap updates.